sliptripfall/PickyEaterDirtyKeto/README.md

 4. Troubles breathing

 Foods high in animal fats and oils can increase your risk of heart disease.
-Experts still aren't sure if a low or no carb diet is healthy.
-Talk to your healthcare provider before trying a low or no carb diet.
+Experts still aren't sure if a low or no-carb diet is healthy.
+Talk to your healthcare provider before trying a low or no-carb diet.

 ## General Info
 The ketogenic (keto) diet is a very low-carb, medium protein, high-fat diet.
 When carbs are restricted, the body enters a metabolic state called ketosis, which begins burning fat as a primary fuel source in place of carbs.

 ### Quick/Early Exit
-Thought I'd put this here so you can nope out of this bothers you.
-I would not recommend keto if you aren't willing to do blood testing from finger pricks.
-Overall, there's a method to make it not painful and I have some advice if it is painful, because it's possible to sample with minimal bother.
-However, if you cannot do a finger prick you might want to reconsider.
+I thought I'd put this here so you can nope out if any of the following are deal-breakers.

+1. I would not recommend keto if you aren't willing to do blood testing from finger pricks.
+	1. Overall, there's a method to make it not painful, and I have some advice if you encounter that.
+However, if you cannot do a finger prick, you might reconsider.
-Here's what you can and can't eat.
-Remember, keto is "low" carb, it's possible some of these foods can be consumed so long as you stay under your daily limit for carbs.
+2. If you aren't willing to read labels and track what you eat, this will probably be painful.
+	1. Hitting your macros for fat/protein/carbs/calories is hard to do with mental math.
+3. See the next section on what foods you can/can't eat.

+Remember that keto is "low" carb, you have a budget, and everything costs.
+As long as those align, you'll lose weight.
 For me, that is a maximum of 25 grams a day.
-Just remember that you have a budget and everything has a cost, as long as those match you'll lose weight.
-The better you are about reducing carbs, the more consistently you will lose weight.
+The better you are at reducing carbs, the more consistently you will lose weight.

 #### What is a Carbohydrate? (aka what can I NOT eat)
-Carbohydrates are a macronutrient that exist in fibers, starches, and sugars.
+Carbohydrates are a macronutrient that exists in fibers, starches, and sugars.
 They turn into glucose when processed by the body.
 These are "bad" because they prevent your body from entering ketosis and burning fat.

-These are the things you **CANNOT** eat*:
+These are examples of things you **CANNOT** eat*:

 >*There are some exceptions
 - Grains